-Our ALCO, which reports to the Senior Risk Management Committee ("SRMC"), has several responsibilities related to balance sheet management, including providing oversight of the investment portfolio, monitoring interest rate sensitivity, monitoring balance sheet and capital ratios and ensuring adequate liquidity.
-The SRMC is the most senior management body responsible for evaluating emerging risks and for reviewing any material breaches to our risk appetite and approves action plans required to remediate any issues.
-The SRMC provides oversight for the risk management, compliance and ethics framework.
+Our ALCO, which reports to the Senior Risk and Control Committee ("SRCC"), has several responsibilities related to balance sheet management, including providing oversight of the investment portfolio, monitoring interest rate sensitivity, monitoring balance sheet and capital ratios and ensuring adequate liquidity.
+The SRCC is the most senior risk governance group at the Company and is responsible for oversight of all risk management, compliance and ethics activities and processes.